NormandErwan/ArucoUnity/Documentation/manual/build-from-sources.md

 ## Build OpenCV

-We need a build of OpenCV (minimum version: 3.3, maximum: 3.4) with the calib3d module and the aruco and ccalib *contrib* modules.
+We need a build of OpenCV (3.3 ⩽ version ⩽ 3.4) with the calib3d module and the aruco and ccalib *contrib* modules.
 These two contrib modules are not included in the official OpenCV releases.

 A CMake project is already configured ready to be build.
 Run the following commands: